Hyksos: Wars with the Seventeenth Dynasty

-The conflict between Thebes and the Hyksos is known exclusively from pro-Theban sources, and it is difficult to construct a chronology.
+The conflict between Thebes and the Hyksos is known exclusively from pro-Theban sources, and it is not easy to construct a chronology.
 These sources propagandistically portray the conflict as a war of national liberation.
 This perspective was formerly taken by scholars as well but is no longer thought to be accurate.

 Hostilities between the Hyksos and the Theban Seventeenth Dynasty appear to have begun during the reign of Theban king Seqenenra Taa.
 Seqenenra Taa's mummy shows that he was killed by several blows of an axe to the head, apparently in battle with the Hyksos.
-It is unclear why hostilities may have started, but the much later fragmentary New Kingdom tale The Quarrel of Apophis and Seqenenre blames the Hyksos ruler Apepi/Apophis for initiating the conflict by demanding that Seqenenra Taa remove a pool of hippopotamuses near Thebes.
+It is unclear why hostilities may have started.
+The much later fragmentary New Kingdom tale The Quarrel of Apophis and Seqenenre blames the Hyksos ruler Apepi/Apophis for initiating the conflict by demanding that Seqenenre Tao remove a pool of hippopotamuses near Thebes.
 However, this is a satire on the Egyptian story-telling genre of the "king's novel" rather than a historical text.
 A contemporary inscription at Wadi el Hôl may also refer to hostilities between Seqenenra and Apepi.

 Three years later, c.
-1542 BC, Seqenenra Taa's successor Kamose initiated a campaign against several cities loyal to the Hyksos, the account of which is preserved on three monumental stelae set up at Karnak.
+1542 BC, Seqenenre Tao's successor Kamose initiated a campaign against several cities loyal to the Hyksos, the account of which is preserved on three monumental stelae set up at Karnak.
 The first of the three, Carnarvon Tablet includes a complaint by Kamose about the divided and occupied state of Egypt:

-To what effect do I perceive it, my might, while a ruler is in Avaris and another in Kush, I sitting joined with an Asiatic and a Nubian, each man having his (own) portion of this Egypt, sharing the land with me.
-There is no passing him as far as Memphis, the water of Egypt.
-He has possession of Hermopolis, and no man can rest, being deprived by the levies of the Setiu.
-I shall engage in battle with him and I shall slit his body, for my intention is to save Egypt, striking the Asiatics.